 Please view how we promote British Values at Cockfield Primary School

 At Cockfield Primary School our intent is to provide opportunities for children to engage in an exciting and empowering curriculum that equips them for today and tomorrow.
 Our curriculum is designed to: recognise children’s prior learning, provide first hand experiences, develop interpersonal skills, build resilience and enable them to become creative, critical thinkers.
-By teaching subjects logically and sequentially, we aim to deepened children’s knowledge in all subjects to ensure that children remember knowledge long term, as a result, this will accelerate progress made.
+By teaching subjects logically and sequentially, we aim to deepen children’s knowledge in all subjects to ensure that children remember knowledge long term, as a result, this will accelerate progress made.

 Every child is recognised as a unique individual.
 We celebrate and welcome differences within our school community.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values with a vision to prepare them for life beyond primary school.
 We constantly provide enrichment opportunities to engage children in their learning.
 We believe that childhood should be a happy, investigative and enquiring time in our lives, where there are no limits to curiosity and there is a thirst for new experiences and knowledge.